Rameswaram–Bhubaneswar Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 18495 Rameswaram–Bhubaneswar Express covers the distance of 1896 km in 35 hours 00 mins (55 km/hr) & in 35 hours 40 mins as 18496 Bhubaneswar–Rameswaram Express (54 km/hr).
+The 20850 Rameswaram–Bhubaneswar Express covers the distance of 1896 km in 35 hours 00 mins (55 km/h) and in 35 hours 40 mins as 18496 Bhubaneswar–Rameswaram Express (54 km/h).

-As the average speed of the train is lower than 55 km/h, as per Indian Railways rules, its fare includes a Express surcharge.
+As the average speed of the train is lower than 55 km/h, as per Indian Railways rules, its fare includes an express surcharge.